knurl/bigbang/README.md

 ## Usage

 ```
-usage: bigbang.py [-h] [-c] [-e] {start,stop,restart,status,pfstart,pfstop,load}
+usage: bigbang.py [-h] [-c] [-e] {start,stop,restart,status,pfstart,pfstop}

-Create your own Starbust demo service in AWS or Azure, starting from nothing.
+Create your own Starbust demo service in AWS, Azure or GCP, starting from
-You provide the instance ID of your VPN in /Users/rob/git/demosvc/my-vars.yaml,
+nothing.
+It's zero to demo in 20 minutes or less.
+You provide the instance ID of
-your desired CIDR and some other parameters.
-This script uses terraform to set
+your VPN in my-vars.yaml, your desired CIDR and some other parameters.
+This
-up a K8S cluster, with its own VPC/VNet and K8S cluster, routes and peering
+script uses terraform to set up a K8S cluster, with its own VPC/VNet and K8S
-connections, security, etc. Presto is automatically set up and multiple
+cluster, routes and peering connections, security, etc. Presto is automatically
-databases and a data lake are set up.
-It's designed to allow you to control the
+set up and multiple databases and a data lake are set up.
+It's designed to allow
-new setup from your laptop, without necessarily using a bastion server.
+you to control the new setup from your laptop, without necessarily using a
+bastion server—although a bastion server is also provided as a convenience.
 The
 event logger is set up as well as Starburst Insights (running on a PostgreSQL
 database).

 positional arguments:
-  {start,stop,restart,status,pfstart,pfstop,load}
+  {start,stop,restart,status,pfstart,pfstop}
-                        Command to issue for demo services.
+			Command to issue for demo services. start/stop/restart:
-			start/stop/restart: Start/stop/restart the demo
-			environment. status: Show whether the demo environment
+			Start/stop/restart the demo environment. status: Show
-			is running or not.
+			whether the demo environment is running or not. pfstart:
-			pfstart: Start port-forwarding from local ports to
+			Start port-forwarding from local ports to container
-			container ports (happens with start).
+			ports (happens with start). pfstop: Stop port-forwarding
-			pfstop: Stop port-forwarding from local ports to
+			from local ports to container ports.
-			container ports.
-			load: Load databases with tpch data (happens with
-			start).

 optional arguments:
   -h, --help            show this help message and exit